How to talk about marriage with your boyfriend

 Truthfully, the best time to bring up marriage in a relationship is when the two of you are in a stable relationship.
 In that phase, you discuss future plans for your relationship on a regular basis and feel comfortable sharing your dreams, hopes, and goals with each other.

 However, if that topic is important to you, I suggest you bring up the marriage discussion early on in the relationship/dating phase.
-That way you avoid falling for someone that does not share the same values as you.
+That way you avoid falling for someone that does not share the same core values as you.

 But now let’s get to the how!